 When Carrie first begins working with a group, she meet with team leaders to identify their key objectives and crafting an agenda to match.
-Yes, this means that she facilitate the meetings that help prepare for meetings she will later facilitate.
-It would be Kettering’s nightmare if it weren’t so productive, efficient and fun.
 Once this small “design team” agrees on our purpose and a basic agenda, Carrie shares this draft agenda with participants and ask for feedback.
 This ensures that they are indeed addressing the team’s highest priorities.
 It also gives them advanced notice, which helps them come prepared (logistically, mentally, and psychologically) for the work ahead.
 In this, we see that much of the real work of facilitation begins long before people even show up for a meeting.
 With clarity, shared purpose, and advance notice groups start out on the right foot and are able to make meaningful progress quickly.

 What if There’s Conflict?

 In these situations (and they are natural!), Carrie keeps her mediation skills close at hand.
 While mediation and facilitation are indeed different tools, they work best in tandem with one another.
 Imagine a flat head and Phillips head screwdriver.
 They look similar and both can get a job done but you need to choose the right one to match the screw you’re working with.
 Sometimes teams aren’t consciously aware of all the aspects of their challenges so it’s wise to show up to work with both tools in tow.
 Teams that start out just asking for facilitation, inevitably run into conflict in one form or another.
 At these times, Carrie seamlessly brings out her mediation tool-box so the conversations can continue uninterrupted.